 Gardens for Single Moms

-50 million American are food insecure.
-This means that even with the US being one of the wealthiest nations on Earth, a staggering number of people simply don’t have enough to eat… And one of the hardest hit populations are single parents and their children.
+50 million Americans are food insecure.
+This means that even though the United States is one of the wealthiest nations on Earth, a staggering number of people simply don’t have enough to eat… And one of the hardest hit populations are single parents and their children.

 None of us can change the world and none of us can end hunger alone, but we can change the world of a few people in our community and create a positive ripple from there.
 That’s why we’ve started Gardens for Single Moms.

-The mission of Gardens for Single Moms is very simple, to help single moms to grow their own organic, healthy food for their families.
-Single parents are often short on time and resources to build and maintain their own gardens and our mission is to help them get started and teach them how to sustainably grow food.
-We will take a portion of their unused lawn and turn it into an abundant garden with healthy veggies, healing herbs, bountiful fruit trees and fragrant flowers.
-Through permaculture principles we will design gardens that take minimal maintenance yet provide great yield, to make sure busy moms can handle the garden.
+The mission of Gardens for Single Moms is very simple: to help single moms grow their own organic, healthy food for their families.
+Single parents are often short on time and resources to build and maintain their own gardens, so part of our mission is to help them get started and teach them how to sustainably grow food.
+We turn a portion of their unused lawn into an abundant garden with healthy veggies, healing herbs, bountiful fruit trees and fragrant flowers.

-Through the help of volunteers in the community, we will install the gardens and then maintain them for the first season until they are established and easier to take care of.
-Community volunteer days will allow us to put hundreds of hours of work into establishing each garden.
-During the first season we will spend a couple hours each week in the garden with the family to teach them how to grow and harvest their own food.
-We will also host a few community potlucks and cooking classes to bring the families together and create a community of support around how to use the food from their own gardens.
+Through the help of volunteers in the community, we installed the gardens and then maintained them for the first season until they were established and easier to take care of.
+Community volunteer days allowed us to put the hard work into establishing each garden.
+During the first season we spent time in the garden with the families to teach them how to grow and harvest their own food.

-The gardens won’t just produce food though.
-They’ll serve as a calming sanctuary for the family.
-And they’ll also serve as habitat for beneficial insects like bees and butterflies and native critters.
-They will produce empowerment, helping families to take their health back from the industrial, globalized food system and put the power into their own hands, right in their own front yards.
-They will empower moms to provide organic, healthy food to their kids, creating a foundation for their future.
-They will produce a connection to our food and to the earth that gives us life and help the families to live with more happiness, health and sustainability.
+The gardens don’t just produce food though.
+They serve as a calming sanctuary for the family and as habitat for beneficial insects like bees and butterflies and native critters.
+They produce empowerment, helping families to take their health back from the industrial, globalized food system and put the power into their own hands, right in their own front yards.
+They empower moms to provide organic, healthy food to their kids, creating a foundation for their future.
+They produce a connection to our food and to the earth that gives us life and help the families to live with more happiness, health, and sustainability.

 Through Gardens for Single Moms we aim to play a small role in the movement of food freedom.
-We are starting with five families in Orlando and with success we hope to grow across the nation.
+We launched this program in spring of 2018 with five families in Orlando, Florida.